-As per Kathleen, “Motivational Interviewing (MI) is grounded in Carl Rogers’ “client-centered” counseling and “empathic reflective listening.”
-These are the pervasive elements of MI’s practice and spirit.”
-Furthermore, this is an approach that is well-suited to facilitate change across a range of health behaviors.
+Motivational Interviewing is grounded in Carl Rogers’ “client-centered” counseling and “empathic reflective listening.”
+As Kathleen emphasizes, “These are the pervasive elements of MI’s practice and spirit.”
+This approach facilitates change across a range of health behaviors—from addiction recovery to medication adherence, weight management to domestic violence prevention.

 The depth to which Rogers’ client-centered approach can evoke a client’s intrinsic understanding and motivation to change is phenomenal.
 As a communication style MI requires transitioning from traditional question answer advice giving “expert” grounded interventions to a set of five core interviewing skills that must be used as a comprehensive skill set.

-These are known as OARS – Open questions, Affirming responses, Reflective listening, Summarizing and the fifth is “evoking and reinforcing” client’ change talk -one of the research based elements of MI.
+These are known as OARS – Open questions, Affirming responses, Reflective listening, Summarizing and the fifth is “evoking and reinforcing” client change talk—one of the research based elements of MI.
 I repeatedly observed how this communication style works and I have maintained that Carl Rogers’ empathic reflective listening is the most potent intervention in MI practice.

 Before deep-diving into MI, could you share with us a bit of your background?
 What led you into the field of mental health?